joeledgmolina/graphql-api/README.md

 4. Delete a Course, Student and Grade

-the folder querys_and_mutations contains contains a file with examples to test functionality
+the folder querys_and_mutations contains a file with examples to test functionality